12 Essential English Novels Everyone Should Read

 Brideshead Revisited was adapted into a landmark television series with Jeremy Irons in the role of Charles Ryder; once you’ve read the book this makes wonderful viewing, sticking closely to the book.
 With Irons’ velvet tones vividly bringing to life Waugh’s words, this is one television adaptation that, in my opinion, will actually help you gain a deeper appreciation of the book.

 These remarkable novels have all left their mark on popular culture and embedded themselves into the English psyche.
 Once you’ve read them all, you’ll have more of an idea of where your own literary tastes lie and you can make up your own list by taking from this one and adding your own.
-What would you add to this list?
-Let us know in the comments section below!
+To explore great literature even further, join us on ORA’s English Literature Summer School.

 Images: Winslow Homer Painting